About the Foundation

 C.S.
-Lewis College is being founded by the C.S.
+Lewis College’s parent organization is the C.S.
 Lewis Foundation, which was established in 1986 as a non-profit organization with the mission:

 Inspired by the life and legacy of C.S.
 Lewis, the C.S.
 Lewis Foundation is dedicated to advancing the renewal of Christian thought and creative expression throughout the world of learning and the culture at large.